adambubenicek/roam-dev-server/README.md

 The server generates a small JavaScript snippet, which we copy and paste into Roam's [Developer console](https://support.airtable.com/hc/en-us/articles/232313848-How-to-open-the-developer-console).

 If all went well, we will find our CSS in a new block on a page called `Roam Dev Server`.
-Let's nest it under a `{{roam/css}}` block now, so we can appreciate its true beauty.
+Let's nest it under a `{{[[roam/css]]}}` block now, so we can appreciate its true beauty.

 And there we go.
-We can now go back to our text editor, save our changes, and see them reflected right away.
+We can now go back to our text editor, save our changes, and see them reloaded back into Roam.

 You can watch the entire process here: